dosoudil/maven-repository-builder/README.md

                             Configuration file to use to generate an artifact list for the repository builder
       -u URL
-                            URL of the remote repository from which artifacts are downloaded.
+                            Comma-separated list of URLs of the remote repositories from which artifacts are downloaded.
 It is used along with artifact list files when no config file is specified.
       -o OUTPUT
                             Local output directory for the new repository.
 By default "local-maven-repository" will be used.